Skip to main content

 Application

 Positions will be posted at the beginning of each quarter for hire in the following quarter.
 Please see https://academicaffairs.ucsd.edu/Modules/ASES/OpenPositions.aspx for postings.
-Application details are available at the Chinese Studies website: http://chinesestudies.ucsd.edu/ta/, which links to the online application system to apply.
 Interested graduate students are encouraged to carefully read the website and follow the instructions.
 Email ChineseStudies@ucsd.edu with any questions.

 Applicants must complete the following in the online application: